usnistgov/ACVP/README.md

     - HMAC-SHA3-512

 We continue to work on adding support for additional algorithms, so stay tuned for updates.

+# Accessing the demo server

+The protocol spec and development information are available here.
+The companion ACVP client can be found at https://github.com/cisco/libacvp.

+The demo environment is at: https://demo.acvts.nist.gov/acvp/home.
+You will need to send your CSR to us.
+Please use a 2048-bit RSA key pair and sign using at least a SHA-256 hash.
+Please send a request to algotest@list.nist.gov with 'CSR REQUEST FOR ACCESS TO DEMO' in the subject line.
+You will receive instructions for how to upload your CSR.

+You are expected to protect the key pair from unauthorized use and to notify NIST in the event the keypair becomes compromised.
+Also, since we do not have a formal login page the following notice applies when accessing the ACVP system:

+“***WARNING***WARNING***WARNING
+You are accessing a U.S. Government information system, which includes: 1) this computer, 2) this computer network, 3) all computers connected to this network, and 4) all devices and storage media attached to this network or to a computer on this network.
+You understand and consent to the following: you may access this information system for authorized use only; you have no reasonable expectation of privacy regarding any communication of data transiting or stored on this information system; at any time and for any lawful Government purpose, the Government may monitor, intercept, and search and seize any communication or data transiting or stored on this information system; and any communications or data transiting or stored on this information system may be disclosed or used for any lawful Government purpose.
+***WARNING***WARNING***WARNING”

+To set expectations, since this is a demo system, it will be in a state of flux and any all data on the system is considered temporary and may be reset to accommodate development of the Automated Cryptographic Validation Protocol (ACVP) service.
+We will try to keep the demo service relatively stable, but we plan to update it as we continue to add new algorithms and capabilities.

 # Contribution guidelines: